cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/message_type.md

 ## Thrift

-When the codec is thrift, Kitex supports PingPong and Oneway.
-The streaming on thrift is under development.
+Kitex supports PingPong and Oneway message types based on Thrift protocol; Simultaneously supporting Thrift Streaming over HTTP2.
+The interface definitions for PingPong and Oneway are shown in the following example, and the usage of Thrift Streaming please see [Thrift Streaming](/docs/kitex/tutorials/basic-feature/protocol/transport-streaming/thrift_streaming)

 ### Example